amandaghassaei/canvas-capture/README.md

 `-vf "crop=trunc(iw/2)*2:trunc(ih/2)*2"` crops the video so that its dimensions are even numbers (required for mp4)
 `-c:v libx264 -preset slow -crf 22` encodes as h.264 with better compression settings
 `-pix_fmt yuv420p` makes it compatible with the web browser
-`-an` creates a video with no audio.
+`-an` creates a video with no audio
 If your filename has spaces in it, you can escape them with -i PATH/filename\ with\ spaces.webm

 ### TODO: add support for direct mp4 export